mikimasta/Unimaas/Year1/Period1/DSAI/README.md

 - Critical thinking
 - **_Asking questions!_**

 > Data Science is the discipline that describes, predicts, and makes causal inferences, based on data.

-> Data Science is the process of extracting knowledge or insights from data (structured or unstructured)
+> Data Science is the process of extracting knowledge or insights from data (structured or unstructured).
 >> **Data** -> **Information** -> **Knowledge**

 > #### *The value of data is in the impact they have on desision making!*